GPII/universal/documentation/FlowManager.md

 ### Check the readiness of Cloud Based Flow Manager (GET /ready)

-* **description**: Check whether Cloud Based Flow Manager is up and running.
+* **description**: Check whether Cloud Based Flow Manager is ready to handle requests.
+  * When Cloud Based Flow Manager and Preferences Server are running together as one server, the readiness endpoint checks the database connection.
+  * When Cloud Based Flow Manager and Preferences Server are running as separate servers, the readiness endpoint checks the communication with Preferences Server.
 * **route:** `/ready`
 * **method:** `GET`
-* **return:** Return http status code 200 when Cloud Based Flow Manager is up and running.
-Otherwise, return http status code 500.
+* **return:** Return http status code 200 when Cloud Based Flow Manager is ready to handle requests.
+Otherwise, return http status code 404.

 ### Check the liveness of Cloud Based Flow Manager (GET /health)

-* **description**: Check whether Cloud Based Flow Manager is able to handle requests.
-  * When Cloud Based Flow Manager and Preferences Server are running together as one server, the liveness endpoint checks the database connection.
-  * When Cloud Based Flow Manager and Preferences Server are running as separate servers, the liveness endpoint checks the communication with Preferences Server.
+* **description**: Check whether Cloud Based Flow Manager itself is running.
+A running Cloud Based Flow Manager may or may not be ready to handle requests because the liveness endpoint does not check communications between Cloud Based Flow Manager with other modules such as Preferences Server and the database.
 * **route:** `/health`
 * **method:** `GET`
-* **return:** Return http status code 200 when Cloud Based Flow Manager is up and running.
-Otherwise, return http status code 404.
+* **return:** Return http status code 200 when Cloud Based Flow Manager itself is running.
+Otherwise, return http status code 500.

 ### Get an access token (POST /access_token)